komeg1/flower-classificator-ai-proj/README.md

 pip install -r requirements.txt
 ```

-3. Ensure that the dataset is located in the `flowers/` directory.
+3. Ensure that the datasets are located in the `flowers/`, `flowers2/`, `flowers3/` directories.

+4. Download `models/` and `inceptionv3/` directories that contain models for the app and put them in the main directory.

-4. Run the user interface:
+5. Run the user interface:

 ```bash
 cd app